 — Dragonlord (@King_Dragonlord) January 10, 2020

 What do you think?
-Are some of these criticisms toward The Owl House legit, or is Disney perfectly in the right here?
+Are some of these criticisms toward The Owl House legit, or is Disney ideally in the right here?
 Let us know your take in the comments.